Psalm 84 – The Pilgrim’s Love and Longing for God and His House

 1. (1-2) Longing for God and His house.

 My heart and my flesh cry out for the living God.

 a.
-How lovely is Your tabernacle: The Sons of Korah composed this Psalm either in the days of the tabernacle, or referred to the temple in a historic, quaint way.
-The affection is clear; the Psalmist loved the house of God, whether it was in a tent or a permanent building.
+How lovely is Your tabernacle: One or more of the sons of Korah composed this psalm in the days of the tabernacle.
+It is also possible that the author referred to the temple in a historic, quaint way.
+The affection is clear; he loved the house of God, whether it was in a tent or a permanent building.
 He considered it beautiful, lovely.

 i.
 “How lovely is more exactly ‘How dear’ or ‘How beloved’; it is the language of love poetry.”
 (Kidner)

 ii.
 “He does not tell us how lovely they were, because he could not.
 His expressions show us that his feelings were inexpressible.”
 (Spurgeon)

 b.
 My soul longs: The psalmist’s appreciation for God’s house wasn’t simply because it was beautiful.
 His soul longed for God’s house, and even faints when denied the privilege of meeting with God among His people.

 i.
 This was deep feeling.
 Not every love is so great as to make a longing.
 Not every longing is so great as to make a fainting.